chathura-de-silva/Computer-Architecture-Labs/README.md

 ## Lab 5

+Lab 5 consisted of a quiz for which there was nothing specific to include in this repository.
+It didn't involve any coding and was about _compiler optimisation_.

+## Lab 6

-Lab 3 consisted of a quiz for which there was nothing specific to include in this repository.
-It didn't involve any coding and was about compiler optimisation.
+Lab 6 consisted of a quiz for which there was nothing specific to include in this repository.
+It didn't involve any coding and was about _Cache mapping and performance_.

 ---